-Additional information about the Fund will be in its annual and semi-annual reports to shareholders, when available.
-The annual report will explain the market conditions and investment strategies affecting the Fund's performance during the last fiscal year.
+Additional information about the Fund will be in its annual and semi-annual reports to shareholders and in Form N-CSR.
+The annual report explains the market conditions and investment strategies affecting the Fund's performance during the last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.